 You will soon find that you can wear one pair of jeans multiple times, mix and match shirts, and live off of two pairs of shoes.

 Be sure to stock up the diaper bag for the road trip.
 Make it easily accessible, so you don’t have to rummage through a suitcase for a new pack of wipes.

-You need to be ready for whatever the road may throw at you, because it can be brutal at times.
-Here are some scenarios that will be sure to leave your mind racing in the middle of night.
+You need to be ready for whatever the road may throw at you because it can be brutal at times.
+Here are some scenarios that will be sure to leave your mind racing in the middle of the night.

 - The baby having a meltdown and the nearest exit is 20 miles away?

-- Car broken down in the freezing cold and no one is around?
+- The car has broken down in the freezing cold and no one is around?